 It’s no secret that America has a weight problem.
 According to the Centers for Disease Control and Prevention, the prevalence of obesity was 39.8 percent and affected about 93.3 million adults in the U.S. between 2015 and 2016.
 Whether you’re looking to lose a large amount of weight, or just trying to drop a few pounds, one of your first courses of action is probably to diet.
 Here’s the thing, though: Studies and experts agree that diets don’t work.
 Here’s why—plus how to shed pounds the healthy (and sustainable) way.

-Why Diets Don’t Work1.
-The Weight Loss You Experience on a Diet Is Temporary
+3. The Weight Loss You Experience On A Diet Is Temporary

 Thinking of food as the enemy takes the pleasure out of an activity that should be pleasurable.
 It can also lead to disordered eating behaviors.
 Even diets that are marketed as healthy or wellness-focused could cause a fairly new type of eating disorder, orthorexia.
 According to the National Eating Disorder Association, “The term ‘orthorexia’ was coined in 1998 and means an obsession with proper or ‘healthful’ eating.
 Although being aware of and concerned with the nutritional quality of the food you eat isn’t a problem in and of itself, people with orthorexia become so fixated on so-called ‘healthy eating’ that they actually damage their own well-being.”
 Instead of labeling foods as “good” or “off-limits,” let yourself eat what you want to eat, but do so in moderation.